Neo00011/rpg-final-savas/README.md

 # The Dawn of the Dark Ages - Python Console RPG

-*Replace this placeholder image with an actual screenshot of your game running in the console!*

 This project is a **purely console-based (text-driven) Role-Playing Game (RPG)** application developed entirely using Python.
 Players interact with the game through text commands and responses in the terminal, immersing themselves in an adventurous story, developing their character, and overcoming challenges within a dark fantasy setting.

 ## Features